HomeLatest NewsIndustryHealth-tech start-up Fitterfly raises $12 mn Series A funding led by Amazon Smbhav

 The funding will be used to expand reach, enhance branding and improve the technology stack.

-Indian health-tech company working in the field of Digital Therapeutics has announced to raise $12 million (about Rs 96 crore) in series A funding led by Smbhav Venture Fund and Fireside Ventures.
-According to the company, This is Amazon Smbhav Venture Fund's first health tech investment in .
+Indian health-tech company working in the field of Digital Therapeutics has announced to raise $12 million (about Rs 96 crore) in series A funding led by Amazon Smbhav Venture Fund and .
+According to the company, This is Amazon Smbhav Venture Fund’s first health tech in India.

 “We want to take our clinically-proven diabetes and weight management system to the people who need it the most.
 This funding will help us strengthen our research, launch new verticals in the heart health space and grow our customer base by reaching out to people living with diabetes as well as the universe of doctors and organisations in the field of chronic disease management,” Fitterfly CEO and co-founder Arbinder Singal said in the statement.